Dragons by Eun-Me Ahn, which tours the UK in 2025. Film: courtesy Dance Consortium

-I really hope you enjoy the issue – do let me know what you think.
+I hope this issue changes your day for the better – do let me know what you think.

 David Jays